Updated on June 30, 2021 by Lyric Fergusson

 (Most form fitting — $)

-Why it’s great: This H-Shape designed weighted vest may just be perfect to add to your fitness routine.
-It has a mesh storage pocket on the back big enough to carry your cell phone, earbuds, or keys, a reflective band for safety, and an adjustable belt in the front to reduce bounce, with vest color options of black, blue, gray and purple.
-You have the option for 8, 12, 16, or 20 pounds– and while weight isn’t adjustable, the design gives the ability for airflow and circulation, so you don’t feel stifled if working out in the heat.
+Why it’s great: This weighted vest, designed with an H-shape, may just be perfect to add to your fitness routine.
+It has a mesh storage pocket on the back big enough to carry your cell phone, earbuds, or keys.
+Plus, it has a reflective band for safety and an adjustable belt in the front to reduce bounce.
+This vest comes in multiple color options, including black, blue, gray, and purple.
+You also have the option for 8, 12, 16, or 20 pounds – and while the weight isn’t adjustable, the design gives the ability for airflow and circulation, so you don’t feel stifled if working out in the heat.

 Good for: Those who exercise in hot weather and want airflow just as much as they want a good workout!

 Why it’s great: The Hyperwear Weighted Vest has a ton to boast about.
 With a sleek and simple design, it zips up and is compact enough to fit in with a variety of workout environments.
-The design also has a nice, thin shape, so you don’t feel like you’re lugging it around, and an evenly distributed weight meant to alleviate the extra load on your shoulders that many weighted vests tend to bring.
-It’s fit with reflective stripes for night-time exercisers, a unique side-lacing pattern that conforms to different body types, and the capabilities of adding up to two weights per pocket, so you can easily customize your training to the level that you need.
+The design also has a nice, thin shape, so you don’t feel like you’re lugging it around, and an evenly distributed weight meant to alleviate the extra load on your shoulders.
+It’s fit with reflective stripes for night-time exercisers, a unique side-lacing pattern that conforms to different body types, and the capability of adding up to two weights per pocket, so you can easily customize your training to the level that you need.

 Keep in mind: Because of its compact design, this vest doesn’t have any storage options for your phone and keys.